Bella B

 North London

-I assist students develop confidence and enthusiasm for their learning with appropriately structured activities, focussed on their areas of interest.”
+Buliding confidence and enthusiasm for learning with varied and appropriately structured activities, focussed on the students' areas of interest.”

 Age Range: